canonical/checkbox/checkbox-ng/docs/manpages/plainbox-trusted-launcher-1.rst

 The following environment variables *DO NOT* affect ``plainbox-trusted-launcher-1``

 ``PROVIDERPATH``
-    For :doc:`plainbox` this would affect the set of directories where PlainBox looks for provider definitions.
+    For :doc:`plainbox` this would affect the set of directories where Plainbox looks for provider definitions.
 The trusted launcher has a fixed list of directories that cannot be extended.